mozilla-ai/lumigator/docs/source/index.rst

 selecting the right language model for their needs.

-Currently, we support evaluating summarization tasks using sequence-to-sequence models, like BART and LED, and causal architectures, like GPT and Mistral.
+Currently, we support evaluating summarization tasks using sequence-to-sequence models, like BART, and causal architectures, like Mistral.

 These models can either be loaded and run by Lumigator